 Another essential fact to realize is that there is a far greater diversity than ever before in the way people access the Internet.

 Today, many people use tablets and smartphones on a daily basis for using the Internet, and you need to have a design which appeals to all of your visitors.

-One of the main goals of your website is to promote your business’s products and services.
-Effective planning for a responsive website requires that you connect to your customers by following the key rules below.
+The main goal of your website is to promote your business’s products and services.
+Effective planning requires that you connect to your customers by following the key rules below.

 • Pages: Your content needs to be presented in such a way that it provides useful information to your visitors without giving them information overload or providing low quality or otherwise unhelpful content.
 Decide how many pages your website needs and determine the purpose of each one.